Do you feel the need for speed? That is, to speed up WordPress?

 Here are the criteria you should ask about and understand for each WordPress site that you manage.

-Overall RAM – Depending upon the type of WordPress site you're running, your RAM requirements may vary.
+Overall RAM – Depending upon the type of WordPress site you’re running, your RAM requirements may vary.
 A simple WordPress site with 5-7 pages may do well on 128 MB of RAM.
-However, a community site with several concurrent users may need a minimum of 2 GB of RAM, and likely more depending upon how many users you're serving.
+However, a community site with several concurrent users may need a minimum of 2 GB of RAM, depending on how many users you’re serving.

 CPU Cores – A single CPU core can do one task at a time.
 A server with 2 cores can multitask, so you get a performance benefit from simultaneously processing tasks.
 Most shared hosting providers won’t dedicate a whole CPU core to a WordPress website.
 Instead, you get timesharing access to the CPU.
 If a neighboring site on the same web server consumes a lot of the CPU, the other WordPress sites on the same host suffer as a result

 Storage – Make sure you have enough disk storage for your site.
 Not only do you have the core WordPress files, but you also have to host the images and any WordPress plugins you load.
 The database grows as you add more content to your WordPress site, also.